NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 > [!Note]
 > On Mac/Linux, the user config file location varies by tooling. .NET CLI uses `~/.nuget/NuGet` folder, while Mono uses `~/.config/NuGet` folder.

-### On Mac/Linux, the user-level config file location varies by tooling.
+### On Mac/Linux, the user-level config file location varies by tooling
 On Mac/Linux, the user config file location varies by tooling.
 Majority of users use tools that look for the user config file under the `~/.nuget/NuGet` folder.
 These other tools look for the user config file under the `~/.config/NuGet` folder: